 Surgical care can be a complex procedure, especially when it involves delicate structures that impact oral health.
 Understandably, many patients feel frightened or anxious when faced with this kind of procedure, and the discomfort involved may be significant.
-That’s why our sedation dentist in Cambridge, Dr. Jeff Lee at Muskingum Valley Oral Surgery offers a variety of options to enhance your comfort.
-From “laughing gas” to General Anesthesia Dr. Lee will provide you with the safest form of in office anesthesia while taking into consideration your overall health and the complexity of the procedure.
+That’s why our sedation dentist in Cambridge, Dr. Jeff Lee, at Muskingum Valley Oral Surgery offers a variety of options to enhance your comfort.
+From “laughing gas” to general anesthesia, Dr. Lee will provide you with the safest form of in-office sedation while taking into consideration your overall health and the complexity of the procedure.
 Your comfort is important to our team, and we strive to provide the excellent, caring approach you deserve.
 Contact us today to learn more about the various sedation solutions we can provide.

 Patients undergoing general anesthesia are asked not to drink or eat anything for around eight hours before their procedure.
 Medications that are approved ahead of time are the only exception.

 Upon arrival, general anesthesia renders the patient unconscious.
 It’s good to know that oral and maxillofacial surgeons undergo anesthesiology training during their required residency program, so they have the experience that helps patients feel more at ease before their procedure.
 Monitoring equipment shows the patient’s heart rate, blood pressure, and breathing levels so we are sure they’re doing well.
 Once the procedure is complete, they’re allowed to rest for a time before being discharged.
 It’s necessary for patients who undergo general anesthesia to have a trusted companion to take them home following their procedure and keep an eye on them until the effects have worn off.

 Am I a Good Candidate for Sedation Dentistry?